codex-team/hawk.api/README.md

-# The API-Server of "uptime-monitor" project
+# The GraphQL-API-Server of "uptime-monitor" project
 Easy to use API to save/retrieve all data, related to monitor project.

-## GraphQL API
+## Available API methods
 ### Create Project
 ```graphql
 mutation CreateProject {